 Raw Text Data vs. Natural Language Data

-When it comes to leveraging natural language, Natural Language Processing (NLP) techniques are the most valuable way to derive value from data.
+When it comes to leveraging natural language, NLP techniques are the most valuable way to derive value from data.
 However, people often think of NLP applying to any data which contains text.
 This oversimplification ignores a key aspect of the field of NLP and how its techniques are designed.
 NLP relies on the predictable and very structured patterns of natural language in order to extract information.

 While this observation may seem trivial to seasoned NLP practitioners, it is one that is often overlooked by anyone newer to NLP and working with “unstructured” data.
 There is a seemingly endless amount of textual data in the world, and not all of it contains naturally occurring language.
 This is an important distinction as language itself is in fact very structured.